 Instructions

-- In a large bowl or in the bowl of a stand mixer, beat ¾ cup of unsalted butter and sugar on high speed for 2 minutes.
+- In a large bowl or in the bowl of a stand mixer, beat the unsalted butter and sugar working your way up to high speed for 2 minutes.3/4 cup unsalted butter, 1/2 cup sugar

 - Turn the mixer down to low and add the flour mixture.
 Mix until combined.
 The dough should be soft, but not too sticky to roll.
 Add a spoon of flour if necessary.